rajjitlai/Virtual-Science-Lab/README.md

    - In your new database, click "Create Collection"
    - Name it "Chat Sessions"
    - Add the following attributes:
+     - `userId` (string, 255 characters, required) - User identifier
      - `title` (string, 255 characters, required)
      - `context` (string, 50 characters, optional)
      - `messages` (string, required - JSON stringified array)
-   - Note: The `createdAt` timestamp is automatically provided by Appwrite and should not be manually added
+   - Note: The `$id` and `$createdAt` fields are automatically provided by Appwrite and should not be manually added
    - Add the following permissions:
      - Read: Any
      - Write: Any
    - Copy the Collection ID for use in environment variables

-   **B. User Data Collection**
+   **B. Mixtures Collection**
    - In your database, click "Create Collection"
+   - Name it "Mixtures"
+   - Add the following attributes:
+     - `userId` (string, 255 characters, required) - User identifier
+     - `name` (string, 255 characters, required) - Mixture name
+     - `chemicals` (string, required - JSON stringified array) - Chemical data
+     - `color` (string, 7 characters, required) - Hex color code
+   - Note: The `$id` and `$createdAt` fields are automatically provided by Appwrite and should not be manually added
+   - Add the following permissions:
+     - Read: Any
+     - Write: Any
+   - Copy the Collection ID for use in environment variables

+   **C. User Data Collection**
+   - In your database, click "Create Collection"
    - Name it "User Data"
    - Add the following attributes:
-     - `type` (string, 50 characters, required) - Used to distinguish between "mixture", "tour", and "settings"
      - `userId` (string, 255 characters, required) - User identifier
-     - `name` (string, 255 characters, optional) - Mixture name or setting name
-     - `chemicals` (string, optional - JSON stringified array) - Chemical data for mixtures
-     - `color` (string, 7 characters, optional) - Hex color code for mixtures
+     - `type` (string, 50 characters, required) - Used to distinguish between "tour" and "settings"
      - `isTourShown` (boolean, optional) - Tour completion status
      - `settings` (string, optional - JSON stringified object) - User settings data
-     - `data` (string, optional - JSON stringified object) - Generic data field
-   - Note: The `createdAt` timestamp is automatically provided by Appwrite and should not be manually added
+   - Note: The `$id` and `$createdAt` fields are automatically provided by Appwrite and should not be manually added
    - Add the following permissions:
      - Read: Any
      - Write: Any